Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

         //assign the message to the input device
     }

-To create the uuid that we discussed before, get the unique identifier from the "update".
+To create the uuid that we discussed before, get the unique identifier from the ``update``.
 And add a social media name as prefix.
 ::
     //get the uuid